Study Abroad in Berlin, Germany

 Students live with a homestay in Berlin, providing them with the opportunity to improve their language skills and cultural understanding.
 Hosts can be families, single parents, or single adults.
 Housing will most likely be an apartment.
 Students are typically responsible for providing their own meals, either cooking in the their host’s kitchen or eating at student cafeterias or restaurants.

-The PLU comprehensive fee covers this academic experience (instruction and academic credit, housing, a meal stipend, study abroad insurance, visa fees, and a $750 flight credit).
+The PLU comprehensive fee covers this academic experience (instruction and academic credit, housing, a meal stipend, study abroad insurance and visa fees*).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.

 4 semesters of college-level German.
 Sophomore, junior, or senior standing.
 Students must have a minimum 2.75 G.P.A. and be in good standing.